maxmind/MaxMind-DB-Reader-java/README.md

 ## Requirements  ##

-MaxMind has tested this API with Java 6 and above.
+This API requires Java 8 or greater.

 ## Contributing ##